Each of us who confronts infertility has no idea where it will take us.

 The prison metaphor came to light on the day the courageous and inspiring Nelson Mandela passed away.
 News reports reflected on his life and the legacy many of his ideas and quotes circulated.
 His strength of spirit and capacity to forgive will forever motivate us to become better people.

 The next day I awoke to find an email from the Director of the Infertility Awareness Association of South Africa.
-In it she shared a blog post from Mash, a support forum member, who compared the infertility journey contained in Silent Sorority to the ideas contained in The Life of Pi.
+In it she shared a blog post from Mash, a support forum member.
+Her book review compared the infertility journey I wrote about in Silent Sorority to the ideas contained in The Life of Pi.

 In the mother-centric world we live in, the author is kind of like Pi, alone on a life raft and left to deal with her own inner struggle.